sarahschan/vttp5-day03-workshop/README.md

-## DAY 3 WORKSHOP
+## DAY 3 WORKSHOP - Shopping Cart (w file reading and writing)

-VTTP5a Day 3 Workshop - Shopping Cart (with file reading and writing)
+- Shopping Cart assignment, with file reading and writing
+- Program allows users to login, load, and save their cart using a file